Location, and Frequently Asked Questions

 We want your first visit to the Austin Zen Center to be a warm and welcoming experience.

 The best thing you can bring is what we call “Beginner’s Mind.”
-This means it’s really OK to be a beginner.
-In fact, it’s essential to cultivate this mind of openness and inquiry.
+This means it’s really OK to be a beginner, i.e. to have a mind of openness and inquiry.
 Our founder, Suzuki Roshi said, “In the beginner’s mind, there are many possibilities; in the expert’s mind, few.”
-“Beginner’s mind is everything.”
+He also said that “Beginner’s mind is everything.”
+We cultivate it continuously.

-The first thing you may notice when you enter the temple is the intentional stillness and quiet atmosphere.
-Even so, don’t hesitate to ask for assistance if you need it!
+The first thing you may notice when you enter the temple is the focus and order.
+Even if people seem to be minding their own business, don’t hesitate to ask for assistance if you need it!
 Once in the foyer, remove your shoes and place them on the shoe-rack before entering the zendo (meditation hall).
-You may read up on our Zendo Forms ahead of time if you like, or you may simply watch and follow along with others.
+Refrain from bringing personal items into the zendo, such as purses, bags, keys, cell phones, wallets or water bottles.
+Do not bring drinks into the zendo during dharma talks.
+Please silence your cell phone if you bring it into the building.
+Do not set it to vibrate, this is audible to others.
+You may read up on our Zendo Forms ahead of time if you like, or you can just watch and follow along with others.
 For your first time, attending the Beginner’s Instruction (every Saturday at 8am) is highly recommended.

 What is the etiquette around clothing and dress in the zendo?
-Who are the people wearing robes?
+Who are the people wearing black jackets and pants, or robes?

-Please do not wear hats or gloves in the zendo.
-Long hair should be worn up and off the neck.
+Do not wear hats or gloves in the zendo.
+If you have a rakusu, and have long hair, please wear it up and off the neck.

-Please be sensitive to those with chemical allergies by not wearing scented lotions, perfume, or other fragrances.
+Please be respectful of those with chemical allergies by not wearing scented lotions, perfume, or other fragrances.

 Where do I sit?

 In the zendo you may sit at any seat that does not have a sign reserving it.
 There are several chair seats as well as zafu (meditation cushion) seats.
-If you need assistance finding a seat just ask!
+If you need assistance finding a seat please ask!
 Once you locate an available seat the form is to bow once to your seat, once away from your seat (into the room) before you sit down (and again after you have gotten up, unless you are staying in the zendo for walking meditation).
 If you are sitting on the periphery of the room, please sit facing the wall.
-If you sit in the center seats, please sit facing out.
+If you sit in the center seats, please sit facing out at the wall closest to your seat.

 How long do the meditation periods last?